 To save the video, choose a video format you want to use and pick a folder to save the video file.
 If you're uploading the video to YouTube, sign in with your YouTube account and fill in the details about your video.
 Then, click Start to begin saving your video file.
 Learn more: Exporting videos | Uploading to YouTube

-Full-feature mode - quick start

-How to make a movie in full-feature mode
+New Project mode - quick start How to make a movie from scratch

-In full-feature mode you can use all the tools Movavi Video Editor has to offer and create professional-looking videos without complicated software.
+In this mode you can use all the tools Movavi Video Editor Plus has to offer and create professional-looking videos without complicated software.